 opCharts power is found in the ability to create, assign, and save custom dashboards designed to address specific user or functional needs.
 For example, you might create a series of executive-level dashboards that only reflect very abstracted data based on the status of groups of nodes and display these on both geographic and topological maps.
-Other dashboards, however, meant for use by Tier-I technicians, might show node or device-level details, as well as interface information overlaid on a graphical network diagram.
-Each of these options can be quickly, and easily built using opCharts, assigned for access by users with specific rights, and even made the default dashboards for certain users based on their role or responsibility.
+Other dashboards meant for use by Tier-I technicians might show node or device-level details as well as interface information overlaid on a graphical network diagram.
+Each of these options can be quickly and easily built using opCharts then assigned for access by users with specific rights, and even made the default dashboards for certain users based on their role or responsibility.

 Join Paul McClendon, an Opmantek Support Engineer, as he gives a. quick overview of creating a dashboard in opCharts.

 Every dashboard is constructed from individual Components organized within a 2-dimensional grid in a logical or visually appealing way.
 There are four basic components available for use in opCharts.
 These are: